cloudmesh/useful-introduction_to_cloud-2015/docs/source/notebook/cloudmesh/cm/A_cm.rst

 The ``cm`` command has a number of options that are useful to pass a script or a command directly into cm.
 Please however not that in some cases the command must be quoted to avoid confusion between flags used for cm and flags used for its subcommands.
-Let us invoce the -h flag to see whaich options cm has.
+Let us invoke the -h flag to see which options cm has.

 .. code:: python